-Prerequisites: ENG 1 and RDL 1 if required Corequisite: ENG 2 or ENG 110 or RDL 2 if required Flexible Core - U.S. Experience in its Diversity COMM 22 3 rec 3 cr
+Prerequisites: ENG 1 and RDL 1, if required Corequisite: ENG 2 or ENG 110 or RDL 2, if required Flexible Core - U.S. Experience in its Diversity

 Small Group Communication: Theory and Practice

 This course explores the core principles and techniques of small group theory in relationship to both the individual who communicates in social groups and the diverse social contexts in which small group communication occurs.
 Students will use assigned readings and outside research (e.g., scholarly articles, social media and observation) to assess the impact of factors such as diversity, leadership, conflict, problemsolving methodologies and spatial ecology on small group dynamics.